kushtekriwal/Deep-Learning-Class/hw1/README.md

 The `forward` function should take an input array and return a new array (not in place).

-The `backward` function will take the partial gradients from the above layer, update the gradients of any parameters affected by the layer, and return the new gradients with respect to that layer.
+The `backward` function will take the partial gradients from the above layer, update the gradients of any parameters affected by the layer, and return the new gradients with respect to the input.
+For this homework, each backward you implement should return a single array.

 You can optionally also implement `initialize` and `selfstr`.

 ## 2. Parameters ##

 These are special data holders for the weights (and biases) of the network.
 They will help you keep the forward weights and backward weight gradients straight.
+Look at [nn/parameter.py](nn/parameter.py) to see what they hold.
+For forward passes, you will need to access the `param.data` field, and for backward, you will need `param.grad`.
+Note that calling `param.grad = ...` actually does the `+=` operation in order to accumulate gradients (this will become more useful in later homeworks).

 ## 3. Writing your first Layers ##